Black Hole Response Theory and its Exact Shockwave Limit: Black Hole Response Theory

 where we introduced the Wilsonian effective action $W[\mathcal T]$ for the primary black hole in the second equality.
 We call this object the {\it black hole response effective action}, as it depends only on the source $\mathcal T^{\mu\nu}$ and thus characterises the response of the primary BH to external perturbations.
 It is also the generating functional of connected $n$-point functions in the primary BH theory.

 In fact, the path integral in \eqn{Znaïve} is only half of the story, as it pertains to an in-out formulation where both the initial and final configurations of our fluctuating fields $Z^\mu$ and $h_{\mu\nu}$ are specified as boundary conditions.
 As we only specify initial conditions for our fields, one must instead apply the in-in or Schwinger--Keldysh formalism which was worked out for worldline effective (quantum) field theory in \cite{Kalin:2022hph,Jakobsen:2022psy,Galley:2009px}.
 Here, one doubles the fluctuating fields and their sources as $Z\to Z^{(1,2)}$, $h\to h^{(1,2)}$, and $\mT\to\mT^{(1,2)}$, where the first (second) copy propagates forwards (backwards) in time, thereby specifying the initial boundary conditions at past infinity and matching them at future infinity \cite{Galley:2009px}.
-One then has \be \euler^{\frac{\I}{\hbar} W[\mT^{(1,2)}]} = \int \mathcal{D}[h^{(1,2)},Z^{(1,2)}] \,\euler^{\frac{\I}{\hbar} S[Z^{(1)},h^{(1)},\mT^{(1)}] -\frac{\I}{\hbar} S[Z^{(2)},h^{(2)},\mT^{(2)}]}\Bigr |_{\text{tree}}. \ee However, as was shown in \cite{Kalin:2022hph,Jakobsen:2022psy}, computing correlation functions in the \emph{tree-level} theory simply reduces to the standard in-out diagrammatic expansion, with the important difference of using \emph{retarded} propagators throughout, respecting the causality flow towards the outgoing state.
-This is manifested in the Keldysh basis $\mathcal{F}^{(\pm)}\sim \mathcal{F}^{(1)}\pm \mathcal{F}^{(2)}$ with $\mathcal{F}=\{h,Z,\mT\}$, where causality in one-point functions flows through retarded propagators into $m$-point vertices having $m-1$ incoming $(+)$ legs and a single outgoing $(-)$ leg \cite{Jakobsen:2022psy}.
+One then has \be \euler^{\frac{\I}{\hbar} W[\mT^{(1,2)}]} = \int \mathcal{D}[h^{(1,2)},Z^{(1,2)}] \,\euler^{\frac{\I}{\hbar} S[Z^{(1)},h^{(1)},\mT^{(1)}] -\frac{\I}{\hbar} S[Z^{(2)},h^{(2)},\mT^{(2)}]}\Bigr |_{\text{tree}}. \ee However, as was shown in \cite{Kalin:2022hph,Jakobsen:2022psy}, computing {classical} correlation functions in the \emph{tree-level} theory simply reduces to the standard in-out diagrammatic expansion, with the important difference of using \emph{retarded} propagators throughout, respecting the causality flow towards the outgoing state.
+This is manifested in the Keldysh basis $\mathcal{F}^{(\pm)}\sim \mathcal{F}^{(1)}\pm \mathcal{F}^{(2)}$ with $\mathcal{F}=\{h,Z,\mT\}$, where causality in one-point functions flows through retarded propagators into $m$-point vertices having $m-1$ incoming $(+)$ legs and a single outgoing $(-)$ leg \cite{Jakobsen:2022psy}\footnote{{This single-outgoing-many-incoming structure is specific for \emph{classical} observables.
+More outgoing lines inevitably lead to quantum contributions due to closed loops. }}.
 Importantly, the in-in vertex rules are identical to the in-out vertices.

 In conclusion, the black hole response (BHR) effective action admits the expansion

 where $\int_k = \int \frac{\d^D k}{(2\pi)^D}$.
 The expansion coefficients of the BHR effective action are the \textit{response functions}: